Biomedical Informatics High Performance Computing Cluster

 Credit: Kevin Ernst, Matthew Weirauch, and Leah Kottyan for compiling and hosting much of this information not found on the DBS HPC website.

-We have access to a Linux computational cluster through the Data Management and Analysis Collaborative (DMAC).
-To request access to the cluster, please use the linked web form, or send an email to Cluster Support: help-cluster@bmi.cchmc.org.
+We have access to a RedHat 9 Linux based high performance computing (HPC) cluster computational cluster through the Data Management and Analysis Collaborative (DMAC).
+To request access to the cluster, use the linked web form, or send an email to Cluster Support: help-cluster@bmi.cchmc.org.
 After your access is enabled, you should be able to login to the cluster with your CCHMC employee network credentials.

-is the place to store any data or analyses (not personal files) that anyone else in the lab might ever need to work with.
+is the place to store any data or analyses that anyone else in the lab might ever need to work with.
+This space is not for storing personal files.

 Accessing the HPC cluster

-Connect to the CCHMC cluster by following the [BMI instructions]https://hpc.research.cchmc.org/accessing-the-cluster), or here, or follow the examples below.
+Connect to the CCHMC cluster by following the BMI instructions here and here, or follow the examples below.

 If you are in the CCHMC network or connected to CCHMC VPN: